kamermans/image/docs/content/en/4.providers/imageengine.md

 * `inline`: `in` directive
 * `metadata`: `meta` directive

 > Note that the standard `quality` attribute is converted to the ImageEngine `cmpr` compression directive.  `quality` is the opposite of compression, so 80% quality equals 20% compression.
-Since ImageEngine automatically adapts image quality the visitor's device, it is recommended that you do not explicitly set the quality.
+Since ImageEngine automatically adapts image quality the visitor's device, browser and network quality, it is recommended that you do not explicitly set the quality.
 If you want to completely disable all optimizations to an image, you should use `:modifiers="{ passThrough: 'true' }"`, which will serve the unaltered image.

 Example 1: Cropping an image to a width and height of 100x80, starting 10 pixels from the top and 20 pixels from the left: